 The suspension period starts on the date given in the application to suspend business activity, and ends on:

-- the date stated in a separate application for resumption of business activity
+- the date indicated in a separate application to resume business activity

-- the date on which a succession manager is appointed
+- the date when a succession manager is appointed

 How much you will have to pay